-2.1.5 QUALITY PARENTING INITIATIVE TRAINING
+2.1.5 Quality Parenting Initiative Training

-Quality Parenting Initiative training is a self-study module-based curriculum that educates kinship caregivers on the State of Nevada's child-only TANF program's eligibility requirement and application process (Foster Kinship, 2019).
+Quality Parenting Initiative training is a self-study module-based curriculum that educates kinship caregivers on the State of Nevada's child-only TANF program's eligibility requirements and application process (Foster Kinship, 2019).

 In 2019, 473 Clark County households received training services from Foster Kinship.
 Of these households, 92% participated in licensing classes.
-CPR/AED/first aid training was the next highest at 49.7 percent, followed by car seat safety classes at 44.8 percent.
+CPR/AED/first aid training was the next highest at 49.7 percent, followed by the car seat safety classes at 44.8 percent.
 The highest percentage of households that participated in this training self-identified as White non-Latino (55.8%) and African-American (30.2%).
-Eighty-four percent of participating households were headed by a female (Foster Kinship, 2020a).
+Eight-four percent of participating households were headed by a female (Foster Kinship, 2020a).

-2.2 NAVIGATOR PROGRAM SERVICES
+2.2 Navigator Program Services

 Foster Kinship offers two categories of navigator program services.
-The first category is associated with Foster Kinship's intake process and includes information, referral, and supportive services.
-The second category is case management services.
+The first category is associated with Foster Kinship's intake process and includes information, referral, and supportive services; and the second category is case management services.
 All formal kinship caregivers who receive case management services must first go through Foster Kinship's intake process.
 However, not all formal kinship caregivers who complete the intake process opt to receive case management services.

-2.2.1 INFORMATION, REFERRAL, AND SUPPORTIVE SERVICES
+2.2.1 Intake Services

-Navigator program information, referral, and supportive services consist of a kinship helpline for formal kinship families to call and receive guidance on basic kinship care questions, the locations of community resources; and information on support groups offered by Foster Kinship.
+Navigator program intake services consist of a kinship helpline for formal kinship families to call and receive guidance on basic kinship care questions, the locations of community resources; and information on support groups offered by Foster Kinship.
 These services are provided by Intake Coordinators working in Foster Kinship's intake unit.
-Intake Coordinators also perform both in-person or over-the-phone needs assessments for case management and other community-based preventative, supportive, and/or rehabilitative services.
+Intake Coordinators also perform both inperson or over-the-phone needs assessments for case management and other community-based preventative, supportive, and/or rehabilitative services.

-In 2019, information, referral, and supportive services were provided to 443 formal kinship caregiving households residing in Clark County.
+In 2019, intake services were provided to 443 formal kinship care giving households residing in Clark County.
 The largest source of intake-related referrals was from Clark County DFS at 93 percent.
-White non-Latinos comprised the highest percentage of households referred to intake-related services at 33.8 percent, followed by African-American households at 32.4 percent and Latino households at 25.2 percent.
+White non-Latinos comprised the highest percent of households referred to intake-related services at 33.8 percent, followed by African-American households at 32.4 percent and Latino households at 25.2 percent.
 Finally, females headed 85.5 percent of these households (Foster Kinship, 2020a).